-“Fifty, no eighty years ago.
+“Fifty, no, eighty years ago.
 She’s changed a lot since then.
-The whole city has.
-The people here used to care about life, they used to have the decency to understand the gifts they had been given.
-Life here is special, Frank.
-It grows without hindrance, it needs little nourishment to thrive.
-Yet, they all just throw it away now.
+The entire city has.
+The people here used to care about life, they used to have the decency to understand the gifts given to them.
+Life here is special, Frank; it grows without hinderance, it needs little nourishment to thrive.
+Yet, the people all just throw it away.
 No one knows what this place used to be.”

 “It’s not the same.
 You’re not from here.
 You don’t have that same connection.
-You serve the god of death, not life.”
+You serve the god of death as its harbinger.”
 Harry turned again to Frank and backed away from the ledge.

-“We're no different, you know.
+“We’re no different, you know.
 Just two sides of the same coin.
 Some people get heads, others get tails.
 It’s not up to us to decide who gets what.
-It's Fate.
+That’s Fate’s job.
 She’s the cruel mistress behind it all.
 You think I have a choice?
-Six hundred years ago this valley was nothing but a village digging deep into the Earth looking for something that probably doesn’t even exist.
-You say that life was revered, yet look what they did to my forest?
+Six hundred years ago this valley was nothing but a village digging deep into the Earth, looking for something whose existence is uncertain.
+You say they revered life, yet look what they did to my forest?
 We were born out of the same strife, you to save people from the forest, me to save them from the valley.
-It has to come to an end.
+It has to end.
 This game we’re playing.
 It needs to end, now.”
-Frank drew his hand from his pocket, holding a knife.
+Frank drew his hand from his pocket.
+The glint of a blade flashed.

 “I don’t think it does.”
 Harry lunged toward Frank and grabbed the man’s wrist, twisting it until the knife fell to the ground.
 Harry kicked it away.
 Frank thrust his knee into Harry’s stomach and then punched him in the face; Harry dropped to his knees.
 Frank wrapped his arms around Harry’s neck and squeezed.

 “Just let it end, Harry!”
 Frank screamed as Harry clawed at Frank’s eyes and kicked at Frank’s groin.
-Harry managed to grab hold of Frank’s fingers and bit down causing Frank to release his grip and scream.
+Harry grabbed hold of Frank’s fingers and bit down, almost severing them.
+Frank released his grip and screamed.
 Blood trickled from his hands.
 Harry jumped back toward the knife, picking it up.

 “It doesn’t need to be like this, Frank.
 I don’t want to kill you.
 I’ve tried running all these years.
 I’ve tried to wait out my clock, but you just can’t let it be!”
 Harry yelled.

 Harry grasped the knife, holding it out toward Frank.
 His breath erratic.
 His time closed in on him.
-He couldn’t bare to breath.
-He couldn’t remember the last person he saved.
-It had been so long ago.
-His lifespan had been extended so far, but once he realized Frank had been chasing him, he hid.
-He hid and stopped doing his work.
+Breath struggled passed Harry’s lips.
+Who was the last person he saved?
+It happened so long ago.
+His life extended so far, but once he realized Frank chased him, he hid.
+He hid and his work ceased.

 “How many people have I killed?”
-Harry said.
+Harry said, his hands relaxing.

-“Ever person you could have saved in the last eighty years.
+“Every person you could have saved in the last eighty years.
 A couple hundred maybe?
 I don’t know.
-You do though.
-You know exactly which ones you could’ve saved.
+You do, though.
+You know the ones you could’ve saved.
 At least you had a choice in the matter.”

 Harry dropped the knife.
 His breathing short and labored.
 He pondered for a moment, thinking back to every person he felt he could’ve saved, but didn’t.
-Harry hung his head in shame.
+Harry dropped to his knees and bowed his head.
 He tried to stand, but his strength failed him.
 His time was up.
-He spoke with a labored voice, “Frank, how many can I save still?”
+He spoke, his voice labored, “Frank, how many can I save still?”

 “Thousands.
 Every life I would have to take until the end of my curse.
 It would all go to you.
 Then through you to me,” Frank stood up and walked over to Harry.
 The purple and blue lights of the Reef pulsed below the edges of the rooftop.
-The rain fell harder.
+The sprinkle of rain now a torrent.

 Harry sighed.
-He managed to pull himself to the edge of the roof and looked down again into the Reef.
-The cars still buzzed by, flowing ever so continuously.
+He pulled himself to the edge of the roof and looked down again into the streets below.
+The cars rushed by, cascading through the Reef.
 “I thought this would all just end someday.
-I thought that if I just waited it out your curse would end too.
+I thought that if I just waited it out, your curse would end too.
 It was naïve, I realize that now, but these last years were the best of my life.
 As soon as I realized that I could let it end, I was at peace.
 Do you remember what it was like to feel peace?”